Ma Qinghua: GP2

-He made his debut GP2 Series race in 2013 Sepang GP2 Series round.
-Later in the final stint, his lap time dropped to more than 2 minutes in every lap and finished only 21st in featured race, which is the last place in classified drivers.
-Later he was diagnosed with gastroenteritis leading to extreme dehydration by the medical team on track at Sepang and would not start the sprint race.
+Ma made his debut GP2 Series race in 2013 Sepang GP2 Series round.
+Later in the final stint, his lap time dropped to more than two minutes in every lap and finished only 21st in featured race, which is the last place in classified drivers.
+Later, he was diagnosed with gastroenteritis leading to extreme dehydration by the medical team on track at Sepang and would not start the sprint race.

 World Touring Car Championship

 Ma raced in the 2014 World Touring Car Championship for Citroën Total WTCC driving at selected rounds in the fourth car.
 He won the second round of the Race of Russia, becoming the first Chinese driver to win an FIA World Championship race, and scored the fastest lap at the first round of the Race of China, Shanghai, ultimately coming 13th in the championship.
-He was given a full time seat for 2015 and won the second round of the Race of Portugal and finish 4th in the drivers championship.
+He was given a full time seat for 2015 and won the second round of the Race of Portugal and finish fourth in the drivers championship.
 Despite this, he was not retained for 2016.

 Formula E

 In 2016, Ma replaced Salvador Duran in the 2015-16 Formula E season for Team Aguri.
-He retired from his first ePrix but finished the last 3 races, albeit out of the points.
+He retired from his first ePrix but finished the last three races, albeit out of the points.
 In the next season, Ma was signed by TeCheetah but was replaced by former Haas F1 driver Esteban Gutiérrez following a disappointing series of performances in the first three races of the season.

 Ma returned to Formula E in 2017 with the Nio Formula E Team for the Paris ePrix replacing Luca Filippi in a one off appearance and again in the New York ePrix replacing Oliver Turvey who was injured.
 He returned in 2019 to race for the Nio 333 FE Team alongside Turvey.
 He was replaced by Daniel Abt for the Berlin rounds as travel restrictions disallowed him from traveling outside China.
 He was not renewed for the 2020-21 Formula E World Championship by NIO 333.

 TCR China

 Ma competed in the 2020 TCR China series in a Geely Group Motorsport-built Lynk & Co 03 TCR.
-He has signed for Shell Teamwork Lynk & Co Motorsport and will partner Lu Wei in the six-event series.
+He has signed for Shell Teamwork Lynk & Co Motorsport and would partner Lu Wei in the six-event series.
 On 21 November 2020, at the Guia Race of Macau, Ma finished second in the qualifying race of the 2020 TCR China Touring Car Championship season finale, securing the drivers’ title.

 FIA WTCR

-On 22 February 2022, it was announced that Ma Qinghua has joined reigning world champions Lynk & Co Cyan Racing to race a Lynk & Co 03 TCR in the 2022 FIA World Touring Car Cup.
+On 22 February 2022, it was announced that Ma would join reigning world champions Lynk & Co Cyan Racing to race a Lynk & Co 03 TCR in the 2022 FIA World Touring Car Cup.